 Using free dog grooming instructions, you can easily conquer basic grooming tasks.
 However, for intricate cuts or dogs who vehemently object to the chore, you might still have to seek the assistance of a professional groomer.

-Do you groom your pet at home?
-Share your tips with us in the comments below!
+How often do you groom your dog?
+Share your top dog grooming tips with us in the comments below!